jvytee/jvytee.github.io/content/about/index.md

 ![](cloud.jpg)

 ## Hi, I'm Julian!
-I'm a software developer mostly interested in distributed systems from Cologne, Germany.
+I'm a software developer mostly interested in distributed systems.
 There's not much to see on my website yet, but I'd like to change that soon.

 ## Contact